-So, isn't there a nurse in the Health Room?
+Wait, isn't there a nurse in the Health Room?

 The short answer is No. Gretchen Paulovich, RN, is our School Health Specialist.
 She shares her time between Rose Hill Middle School, Rockwell Elementary and Stella Schola, so she is typically not in our health room.
 Nurse Paulovich provides case management services for students with life-threatening conditions, supports our school with immunization compliance, and collaborates with students, families and school staff to promote health and safety.
-Nurse Paulovich does not diagnose illnesses or injuries.
+Nurse Paulovich does not diagnose illnesses or treat injuries.

 If your child has been diagnosed with a serious health condition, it is vital that you contact Nurse Paulovich.
 You can also call and leave a message for her at 425-936-2460.
 She will work with you to develop a school health plan for your child.

 If your child has a life-threatening health condition, the following requirements must be met before your child can attend school.
 If you have any questions, please call Health Services support personnel at our Special Services Office (425)936-1201.